By: Erin Stair, MD, MPH

 - Choose one of our Fall Asleep ZENTones and listen for at least 20-40 minutes.
 All of the ZENTones are rooted in the science of binaural beats and require headphones (bilateral stimulation) to work.
 The Fall Asleep ZENTones include delta waves, or the slowest frequencies, that dominate during sleep.
 Pure binaural beats at 2-8 Hz have been shown to induce sleep.
 We also present the frequencies in a specific sequence ( something called In-phase stimulation), which research supports.
 Some of the Fall Asleep ZENTones include relaxing natural sounds, which you will see and can choose based on your preference.
 These include ocean waves, whales, crickets, etc.

-- As an alternative to sitting, I recommend listening to the Fall Asleep ZENTones while coloring.
-It’s incredibly relaxing and such a great way to alleviate any night-time stress. ( Coloring, ZENBands and ZENTones is part of my nighttime routine.)
+- As an alternative to just sitting, I HIGHLY recommend listening to the Fall Asleep ZENTones while coloring.
+It’s incredibly relaxing and such a great way to alleviate any night-time stress.
+It’s also something parents can do with kids if you both struggle with sleep.
+You can get a coloring book anywhere these days, or if you want, get a mini white board and draw with markers. ( Coloring, ZENBands and ZENTones are part of my nighttime routine, steps of which are featured in the above photograph.)

 - After listening, take off the ZENBand, empty your bladder if you haven’t yet ( an easy one people ignore), crawl into your bed in your dark, cold cave ( I mean room) and go to sleep.